Kyuu-Ji/htb-write-up/scavenger/write-up-scavenger.md

 ### Exploiting SQL Injection Vulnerability

-As far as the error shows, the SQL query looks kind of like this:
+As far as the error shows, the SQL query probably looks kind of like this:
 ```
 SELECT * FROM 'test') LIMIT 1
 ```